YasmineBB/curated/testing.md

 Another issue I found on Safari is the page headings are getting cut off.

-They are fine on other browsers however, to ensure maximum cross browser compatibility, I added a slight margin on larger screen sizes.
+They are fine on other browsers and to ensure maximum cross browser compatibility, I added a slight margin on larger screen sizes.
+However, these changes didn't seem to reflect in the safari browser, although they did in Chrome.
+Again, going forward beyond the purposes of this project and with more time, I will look into why this is happening.

 ## Code Validation